tigerfarm/tigtaskrouterworker/README.md

 - For developers, I have included a Node.JS webserver program that you can run locally on your computer.
   Or, you can also run this application on a website that has a PHP runtime environment.

-Note, further development is not required to run this application.
+Note, this application is ready to run.
 It can be deployed to Heroku and tested from a web browser.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/tigtaskrouterworker)